-Mutual aid is a fancy way of saying "helping each oth-er out," and it's one of the core anarchist beliefs.
+Mutual aid is a fancy way of saying "helping each other out," and it's one of the core anarchist beliefs.
 We believe that people can interact in meaningful ways by sharing resources freely, without coercion.
 We share because it helps ourselves and everyone around us live more meaningful lives.
 We put more stock in cooperation than competition.

 Solidarity is a fancy word for "having one another's backs."
 Solidarity is the most powerful force that the oppressed can bring to bear upon their oppressors.
 Every time they come after one of us, we act as though they are coming after all of us.
 Solidarity can look like a thousand different things.
-It can be when someone tackles a cop to free another protester, it can demonstrations or actions in the names of those whose voices have been silenced by the state.
-Solidarity can be offering childcare for new parents, it can be medical aid.
-Solidarity is when we show the world that none of us is alone, when we choose to intertwine our struggles.

-probably that of breaking out the windows of banks, court houses, chain stores, and other institutions and symbols of domination.
+It can be when someone tackles a cop to free another protester, it can demonstrations or actions in the names of those whose voices and then engage in various direct actions, usually in public.
+The most iconic action is probably that of breaking out the windows of banks, court houses, chain stores, and other institutions and symbols of domination.
 The second most-well-known action black blocs engage in is that of defending demonstrations from police attack, often by using shields, reinforced banners, and the occasional weapon like flagpoles or thrown rocks.
 The black bloc tactic remains popular today because it is effective at empowering those who participate in it and, compared to other tactics, effective at keeping those involved safe from police repression.
 This does not mean that every anarchist participates in-or even supports-black bloc tactics, nor does it mean that people who participate in black blocs don't engage in other tactics as well.